zshamrock/gradle-getting-started-template/README.md

 Read more about [Gradle 'Getting Started' template](http://akazlou.com/posts/2015-07-19-gradle-getting-started-template.html)

 ## How to use it
- - clone the repository `git clone https://github.com/zshamrock/gradle-getting-started-template.git`
+ - clone the repository `git clone https://github.com/zshamrock/gradle-getting-started-template.git <your project name>`
  - unlink remote `git remote rm origin`
  - add your remote location `git remote add origin <your remote location>`
  - add all files into Git `git add .`